kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 #### Salt Master & Salt Minion(s)

 DigitalOcean droplets (i.e. cloud servers or virtual private servers)  created with Salt Cloud are called *minions*, have Salt automatically installed, and are assigned to a specified *master*.
 The terms [master](http://docs.saltstack.com/topics/configuration.html#term-master) and [minion](http://docs.saltstack.com/topics/configuration.html#term-minion) refer to the controller and the controlled.
 The master is essentially the central coordinator for all of the minions &ndash; similar to a client/server configuration where the master is the server, and the minion is the client.
 Commands are executed on the minions through the master, and minions send data back to the master (unless otherwise redirected with a [returner](http://docs.saltstack.com/ref/returners/index.html)).

-## Benefits

-DigitalOcean droplets can be created individually or in large groups and can be provisioned and fully managed, without ever needing to be logged into.
-From deploying single virtual machines, to mapping and provisioning entire clouds, Salt Cloud is as scalable as you need it to be.

 ## Prerequisites